JonnyKong/UCLA-CS130-Software-Engineering/Report.md

 virtual void handleRequest(const request &request_, reply *reply_) noexcept = 0;
 ```

 The `noexcept` keyward is used to avoid crushing the server, when the request is in bad form.
 The handler would gracefully handle the bad request to include `404` as the response code.
+The parsed request is passed to the handler, and the reply is returned through the `reply_` pointer.
+Since the handlers do not maintain any state, only one instance of each handler is needed.

+#### Echo handler

+The implementation of the echo handler is straightforward.
+It converts request to string, and added to the body of the http response.
+No io function is involved in this implementation.

+#### Static handler

+The static handler fetchs the file based on the uri, and it would write the file to the body of the http response.

 ### How is Request Handler called?